jindrapetrik/jxar/README.md

 Symbolic links and other node types than directory/file.

 ## Authors
-Ported by Jindra Petřík aka JPEXS
+- Ported by Jindra Petřík aka JPEXS.
-Original XAR written by Rob Braun.
+- Original XAR written by Rob Braun.